Command Menu

 # It's a Var.
 A special Reflex type.

-# That you need to explicitly convert to a string.
+# That you need to explicitly cast to a string.

 # In Python.